 Whether you can e-file your return depends on the rules for your state.
 Note.
 Any paper filing requirement is imposed by the state and is not a TaxAct limitation.

-Per IRS Publication 17 Your Federal Income Tax (For Individuals), starting on page 13:
+Per IRS Publication 17 Your Federal Income Tax (For Individuals):

-Per IRS Publication 519 U.S. Tax Guide for Aliens, on page 9:
+Per IRS Publication 519 U.S. Tax Guide for Aliens, page 9:

 If, at the end of your tax year, you are married and one spouse is a U.S. citizen or a resident alien and the other spouse is a nonresident alien, you can choose to treat the nonresident spouse as a U.S. resident.
 This includes situations in which one spouse is a nonresident alien at the beginning of the tax year, but a resident alien at the end of the year, and the other spouse is a nonresident alien at the end of the year.